mustafa-Kmal/reactnd-project-would-you-rather-starter-master/README.md

 ```
 npm start
 ```
 * A new browser window should automatically open displaying the app.
-If it doesn't, navigate to http://localhost:3000/ in your browser
+If it doesn't, navigate to http://localhost:3000/Login in your browser

+## Issues with the app functionality

+* Private routes didn't work properly.
+PrivateRoute component doesn't correctly check if the authedUser is a thing and hence, doesn't redirect to the main page intended
+* Some links seem to lag randomly or simply need to be clicked twice
+* The console warnings are related to things lefts as comments realted to PrivateRoute component and functionality
+* The Login page is at /Login because it was intended to be the page the user is redirected to if is not authed, I left it as is for now

 ## Data